FBoucher/stream-projects/Streams/2019-07-08-Working-on-AzPics-does-blazor-sounds-like-exiting.md

 Summary
 -------

 In this session, Frank is back on Linux!
-We is planning the AzPics project work.
-Try to do a simple "hello word" Blazor app... but things won;t work as expected...
+He is planning the AzPics project work.
+Try to do a simple "hello word" Blazor app... but things won't work as expected...

 Replay
 ------